Max Payne Extract

 Foley Track: Breathing

-The Foley track of breathing gives the effect of a first person experience and helps put the viewer in the diegesis with the use of more realistic sound
+and helps put the viewer in the diegesis with the use of more realistic sound

 6